cazevfung/deep-research-tool/docs/testing/SCRAPER_TEST_SUMMARY.md

 ✅ All scrapers are working correctly and successfully extracting content as JSON.

 - **YouTube**: Extracting video transcripts
-- **Bilibili**: Downloading videos via SnapAny and transcribing with Whisper
+- **Bilibili**: Downloading videos via SnapAny and transcribing audio
 - **Reddit**: Extracting Reddit posts and comments
 - **Article**: Extracting articles from web pages using Playwright